You can also run PlantUML using the following command :

 -pipe option, you can easily use PlantUML into your scripts.

 With this option, diagram description is received through the standard input and the png file is generated to the standard output.
-No file are generated.
+No file are written on the local file system.

 type somefile.txt | java -jar plantuml.jar -pipe > somefile.png